johnsmorgan/mwa_pb_lookup/README.md

 ## Overview
-This package provides an alternative, far quicker way of generating MWA primary beams
+This package provides an alternative, far quicker way of generating MWA primary beams compared with the [standard mwa_pb code](https://github.com/MWATelescope/mwa_pb).

-The speedup is enabled by pre-computing all of the beams of interest over the whole sky in coordinates of Hour Angle and Declination.
+The speedup is enabled by using the standard code to pre-compute all of the beams of interest over the whole sky in coordinates of Hour Angle and Declination.
 Generating the primary beam for a particular observation is then simply a matter of deriving the HA and Dec. of each point of interest and interpolating.

+## Lookup files
+The precomputed beams are stored in an hdf5 format.
+Example scripts for doing the pre-computation are included in the package.
+They may be either 'XX' and 'YY' power beams, or jones matrices.

-Scripts for doing this pre-computation is included in the package.
-However if you are using standard frequencies (such as the GLEAM frequencies) it is likely that this precomputation has already been done for you, and may even be available on the system you use for data reduction.
+If you are using standard frequencies (such as the GLEAM frequencies) it is likely that this precomputation has already been done for you, and may even be available on the system you use for data reduction.
 Speak to your collaborators!

-## Generating a primary beam for an existing fits image
+## Generating XX and YY (power) primary beams for an existing fits image
 This can be done with `lookup_beam.py`. `lookup_beam.py -h` will provide useful documentation.
 In addition to a fits image file you will also need a lookup file (path provided on the command line or via a global variable), and a metafits file.

+## Generating Jones for an existing fits image
+This can be done with `lookup_jones.py`. `lookup_jones.py -h` will provide useful documentation.
+In addition to a fits image file you will also need a lookup file (path provided on the command line or via a global variable), and a metafits file.

+8 separate fits files will be created, real and imaginary for each of the jones matrix elements.

 ## Versions of the primary beam correction.
 ### 2019-07-03